1 Star2 Stars3 Stars4 Stars5 Stars (14 votes, average: 3.71 out of 5)

 Stem

 The colour of the stem is mostly rather similar to the cap’s colour.
 It is very often smooth, but sometimes it could have a snakeskin pattern on.
-Commonly cylindrical, but it is also possible if it is tapering slightly towards the apex (top of the stem).
+Commonly cylindrical, but can be tapering slightly towards the apex (top of the stem).

 Volva